amit-upadhyay-IT/next-py/disjoint_set/README.md

 # TODO:

-- Optimize the design, or ask a question for its perfect design on stackexchange review.
+- Optimize the design for forest implementation, or ask a question for its perfect design on stackexchange review.